Early Humans May Have Collected Round Stones for Over 1 Million Years

-Long before the rise of the Homo sapiens civilization, our ancestors walked the valleys of East Africa over a million years ago—and some of them, it seems, were on the hunt for perfectly round tools.
+Long before the rise of human civilization, our ancestors walked the valleys of East Africa over a million years ago—and some of them, it seems, were on the hunt for perfectly round stones.

 In the highlands of Melka Kunture, Ethiopia, archaeologists have found dozens of remarkably round stones—dark, dense balls of volcanic rock.
-These are not sculpted artifacts.
-No hands chipped them into shape.
+These are not sculpted artifacts; no hands chipped them into shape.
 They were born of fire and geology, not craftsmanship.
-And yet, a new study suggests, early hominins may have treasured and used them with purpose.
+And yet, a new study suggests, early hominins may have used them with purpose.

 Not Made, But Chosen